 The following information will help acquaint you with the most important rules and regulations pertaining to materials circulation.
 In order to serve every patron fairly and as best we can, it is necessary for the library to enforce these regulations consistently.
 If you have any questions regarding them, our staff will be happy to help.
 Service Policy Changes for 2018 are now in effect.
 Read our all of our Policies here

 CHECK-OUT: A valid, current library card is required for check-out.
 As a courtesy, your card may be looked up upon presentation of a valid photo ID & a $1 fee.
 A receipt is given to each patron with the borrowed items listed, showing the due date and title of each item, at the time of check out.

 LIMITS: During check-out, some items are limited by quantity: DVDs- 7 per borrower, Juvenile Holiday Books- 5 per borrower.
 We ask that you do not take an entire author or subject matter’s holdings.

-RENEWALS: Items may be renewed at the library with the item(s) and your library card number, or by telephone–call the library at 610-965-2272.
+RENEWALS: Items may be renewed at the library with your library card, or by telephone–call the library at 610-965-2272.
 Please have your library card number (found on your card under the Emmaus Public Library bar code OR on the slip issued at check out) and titles to be renewed on hand.
 You may also renew on-line using your library card number and PIN number.
 Items on reserve by another patron & Juvenile Holiday books may not be renewed.

 OVERDUE FINES: Overdue fines are charged on materials returned past their due date at the rate of 15 cents per day per juvenile item & 25 cents per day per adult item.
 DVDs, VHS and audio books are 50 cents per item per day.
 Lost items are assessed at the cost of the item plus a $3.00 processing charge.
 Inter-Library Loan items are $1 per day.